h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_3_38_explanation.md

 ![Polynomial Kernel Matrix](../Images/L5_3_Quiz_38/polynomial_kernel_matrix.png)

-This heatmap shows the kernel values between all pairs of support vectors.
+This heatmap shows the kernel values between all pairs of support vectors, with title $K(\mathbf{x}^{(i)}, \mathbf{x}^{(j)})$ and axis labels.
 The polynomial kernel transforms the input space, creating a high-dimensional feature space where the data becomes more separable.
 The large kernel values indicate strong similarity between support vectors in the transformed space.

 ### Cost-Benefit Analysis